-- The Government of Canada is pursuing a balanced portfolio approach to COVID-19 vaccine candidates, and is intentionally investing in different types of vaccines to ensure that Canada has access to the safest, most effective vaccine or vaccines that become available. - The government is acting based on the best possible expert advice, consistent with the approach and actions being taken by other countries, including the United Kingdom, Australia, New Zealand and France.
+- The Government of Canada is pursuing a balanced portfolio approach to the COVID-19 vaccine, and is intentionally investing in different vaccine types so that all bases covered. - Actions being taken are based on the best possible expert advice, and are consistent with the approach and actions being taken by other countries, including the United Kingdom, Australia, New Zealand and France.